 Curious about following the world's best diet, while eating delicious food and never feeling hungry?
-In today's post, we dig into two important questions: What is the Mediterranean diet?
-And, how to follow the Mediterranean diet?
-V
+There are many reasons the US News and World Report recently selected the Mediterranean diet as #1 among the 40+ diets they examined.
+In today's post, we dig into this important question: What is the Mediterranean diet and how to follow it?

-What is the Mediterranean Diet?
+What is the Mediterranean diet?

 If you're brand new to eating the Mediterranean way, expert Kelly Toups, MLA, RD, LDN says, "begin with simple swaps."

 - The first week, buy some quality extra virgin olive oil and start using olive oil as your primary cooking oil (in place of butter, lard or other oils).

 - The next week, try and incorporate 1 or 2 fish or seafood based meals, and/or 1 or 2 meatless meals.
 Stock up on healthy snacks and items like hummus and veggies, as well as fresh or dried fruit.

 - For dessert, replace that piece of cake with a fruit or a handful of dried fruit like apricots, figs, or cherries next to a small piece of traditionally produced cheese like feta, Parmigiano-Reggiano or Pecorino Romano.